 - bring a list of job related references with you to the interview

-The Tips for Applying on Alberta Government Jobs (PDF, 1.2 MB) publication is an additional resource to help you prepare your cover letter and resume (PDF, 269 KB), as well as prepare yourself for a potential job interview.
+The Tips for Applying on Alberta Government Jobs (PDF, 1.1 MB) publication is an additional resource to help you prepare your cover letter and resume, as well as prepare yourself for a potential job interview.

 Feedback on your application or your performance during the interview/assessment process can help you better prepare for future job competitions with the Alberta Public Service.

-- To request feedback, contact the ministry or department's Human Resource office and ask to speak to the person handling the job posting you applied on.
+- To request feedback, you can contact the Human Resources contact referenced in the job posting.
+You can also contact the Talent Acquisition and Mobility Service Centre at email@example.com and ask to speak to the person handling the job posting you applied on.

-- The feedback you receive will be based on the qualifications (education, experience and relevant competencies) required for successful performance in the role and the overall assessment of how you demonstrated them.
+- The feedback you receive will be based on the qualifications (education, knowledge, abilities, experience and other relevant attributes (competencies)) required for successful performance in the role and the overall assessment of how you demonstrated them.